athete/tac-hep-gpus/project/README.md

 ## Optimizing performance in CUDA

 Now, we optimize the performance of the code by making use of non-default CUDA streams and shared memory.
 Specifically, two concurrent streams are defined to move two independent matrices from the host to the device, and shared memory is used to the make the stencil operation more efficient.
-The source code can be found in [./cuda/shared_streamed.cu](./cuda/shared_streamed.cu).
+The source code can be found in [`./cuda/shared_streamed.cu`](./cuda/shared_streamed.cu).
 Profiling results are shown below.

 ![](img/cuda-shared-streamed.png)

 By making use of programmer-managed shared memory, we relieve some of the strain on the CUDA API; this is reflected by a further drop in the time spent in making memory management API calls.
 The overall wall time of the application decreases marginally as well, so we do observe a slight performance gain.

 ## Making use of Alpaka

+The Alpaka version of the code is found in [`./alpaka/main.cpp`](./alpaka/main.cpp).
+Arrays were rewritten as buffers, grid and block dimensions converted to Alpaka work divisions, a 2D strided loop was used to implement parallelization in the kernels.
+Alpaka queues organize kernel calls, memory operations, and host readouts.